in2code-de/femanager/Tests/Unit/readme.md

-# How to start unit tests for powermail?
+# How to start unit tests for femanager?

 ## On command line